Archdiocese of Auch: After the Restoration

 In World War I, 218 clergy from the diocese of Auch were mobilized into the French army.
 Fifteen died, three were awarded the Legion of Honour, one won the Médaille militaire, 40 won the Croix de guerre, and 40 won the Medaille d'honneur.

-Current statistics (2017) reported by the Église Catholique en France indicate that there are 59 priests incardinated (given official credentials) in the diocese, 35 of whom are active.
-There are 10 Permanent Deacons.
+As of 2023, the number of priests incardinated (given official credentials in the diocese) was reduced to 40 priests and 6 members of religious orders.